spcourse/website/_schedules/Scientific Programming - Semester 2/index.md

 - passing the final exam

 #### Coursework (modules)
-For each module you will one of the following grades:

-* completely correct
-* mostly correct
-* insufficient

-In principle we expect that everything you hand in is *completely correct*.
-However, it happens easily to miss a detail, so to relax the requirements a bit:
+- Each module consists of several submits (between 5 and 9), those will be mostly auto-graded.
+That means you can track you own progress instantly.
+- Normal submits are compulsory, you need to have all of them mostly correct in order to get a pass for the module.
+- Challenges are not compulsory, but we highly recommend that you do at least one per module if you want to be fully prepared for the exam and/or future courses.
+- Once you submitted all parts of a module they will be evaluated manually by us.
+Depending on the module this is either done by discussing the work in person or by being graded.
+At this stage it might get a **pass** or **fail** for the module, if you get a fail for a module, you can always fix the issue and resubmit.

-- All your modules need to be at least *mostly correct*.
+- All your modules need to be grade by us and be *correct*.
-- At least one module needs to be *completely correct*
+- If it is required for a module to discuss it in person, you need to come and do this during one of the tutorials. **Please do not wait too long with discussing your module after finalizing** (ideally within a few days).

-You may not re-submit (variations of) solutions that you wrote for any other course's problems.
+> You may not re-submit (variations of) solutions that you wrote for any other course's problems.
 In case you have done similar assignments before, discuss with the course staff whether this is the right course for you.

 #### Final exam
 The final exam is (on campus) programming exam in a controlled setting.
 This will take about 3 hours.
 It contains a couple of small programming assignments.
 You'll pass the exam when your answers are sufficiently correct.

 You can participate in the final exam if you're done with the coursework, meaning:

-* The first two modules are *graded* and at least *mostly correct*.
+* The first two modules are *graded* and *correct*.
 * The last module is handed in (with reasonable expectation to be correct).

 If you do not meet these requirements (for example when you still have an insufficient or one of the first two modules isn't graded yet) you cannot participate with the exam yet.
 You will have to finish the coursework first and do the exam at a later date.